shangxinbo/vue-datetimepicker/README.md

   type: Object

-  desc: you can set this value to customize view of picker.This Object contain three available key/value.
+  desc: you can set this value to customize the view of picker.This object support three available keys.

-  - header    : background-color for header(year and month)
+  - header    : background-color for header (year and month)
-  - headerText : color for the font in header(year and month)
+  - headerText : color for the font in header (year and month)
   - checkedDate : background-color for selected day

   e.g.: